Alimstfa2911/AgraArtifacts/README.md

 # AgraArtifacts
-AgraArtifacts - A website small scale business to go globally
+AgraArtifacts - A website for small scale business to go globally